Tashkent - When to Visit

 Plug Type

-Type C and Type F (European-style round pins)
+Type C and Type F (round two-pin European standard)

 Voltage